-Assignment Category Description Participation (CYKs and Discussions) Check Your Knowledge (CYK) - Multiple choice quizzes that are auto-graded.
+Assignment Grading Descriptions Assignment Category Description Participation (CYKs, Discussions, & Practice Problems) Check Your Knowledge (CYK) - Multiple choice quizzes that are autograded.
 Students may take these as many times as desired to practice for module quizzes.
 Students receive full credit for attempting a CYK quiz but must complete it at least once to earn participation credit.
 Discussions - Twice in the course, students will be prompted with a case study in which they will have to select the best solution to the given problem.
 Students will be prompted to defend their selection using evidence from the materials learned in the course and will be asked to analyze and evaluate other solutions developed by their peers.
 At the end of the course, students will be asked to complete a Reflective Evaluation Survey to reflect on their experiences in the student interaction hub and evaluate their participation.
-Module Quizzes Multiple choice quizzes that are auto-graded.
+Practice Exercises - Exercises are 10 - 20 problems at the end of a module to help students with calculations and other problems related to the module's content.
+Students may complete these as many times as desired to practice for module quizzes.
+Students will receive full credit for attempting a practice exercise but must complete it at least once.
+Module Quizzes Multiple-choice quizzes that are auto-graded.
 Students may use notes and refer back to lessons using a separate browser or the printable versions of lessons.
 Quizzes are not timed.
-Students may take these only once.
+Students may take only once.
 Mastery Assignments Unit quizzes created to help students understand how to evaluate and analyze case-based scenarios and problems that would commonly appear in the subject area.
 Questions are more difficult, scenario focused questions that require students to synthesize information they have learned across multiple modules.
 Students may use notes and refer back to lessons using a separate browser or the printable versions of lessons.
 Quizzes are not timed.
 Students may take these only once.
 Course Exam 1 Proctored, multiple-choice exam that is auto-graded.
-Students may take this only once.
+Students may take only once.
 Course Exam 2 Proctored, multiple-choice exam that is auto-graded.
-Students may take this only once.
+Students may take only once.